-If you have recently decorated like me, or perhaps recently moved into a new home like Adele from @just.isla.and.i did a few months back, then you might be in a ‘blank canvas’ kid of rut.
+If you have recently decorated your living room like me, or perhaps recently moved into a new home like Adele from @just.isla.and.i did a few months back, then you might be in a ‘blank canvas’ kind of rut.
 I sure am.
 We took the big bold decision recently to gut our front room at number 12, re-distribute all our ornaments and paint our ceiling in Little Greene Juniper Ash Blue – basically we have completely changed our style.

 Blank canvas equals headache

-What I am currently left with is a jaw dropping ceiling feature and bare walls, and floors.
+What I am currently left with is a jaw dropping ceiling feature in our living room and bare walls, and floors.
 This should be that wonderful blank canvas that everyone dreams off.
 But it leaves me staring at my blank walls thinking – what next.
 I study Pinterest and flit between a few styles and my ‘to buy’ list is getting longer.